samwilson/mediawiki-feeds/README.md

 ## Installation

 1. Clone from GitHub to a web-accessible location: `git clone https://github.com/samwilson/mediawiki-feeds.git`
-2. Install dependencies: `composer install`
+2. Install dependencies: `composer install --no-dev`
 3. Create the `var` directory, and make it writeable by the web server and CLI users
 3. [*Optional*] Modify the `$defaults` array in `config.php`